-- Dissolve the yeast and 1 Tablespoon sugar in warm water.
-Let stand about 10 minutes or until very bubbly and frothy.
+- In a small bowl, dissolve the yeast and 1 Tablespoon sugar in warm water.
+Let stand about 5-10 minutes, or until very bubbly and frothy.

-- Roll dough out on a floured surface until it's 1/4 inch thick.
-Divide the dough into 12-16 equal sections by pinching off golf-ball sized balls of dough.
-Then roll out the dough balls into roughly 4-5-inch thin circles on a lightly floured surface.
-Keep them covered with plastic wrap while you prepare to fry them.
+- On a floured surface, roll dough until it's 1/4-inch thick.
+Divide the dough into 12 to 16 equal sections by pinching golf ball-sized balls of dough.
+Roll out the balls into roughly 4- to 5-inch thin circles.
+Keep covered with plastic wrap while you prepare to fry them.
 Poke a small hole in the center with a fork.

 - In a large, deep skillet, pour in vegetable oil until 1 1/2 inches deep.
 Heat over medium heat until it reaches 400°F. Place the dough in the oil, and fry until golden brown.
 Flip and fry until golden brown.
 Transfer to a paper towel-lined plate.
 Bring the oil temperature back up to 400°F and repeat with remaining dough.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.

 Did you make this recipe?
 Don’t forget to give it a star rating below!